JasonToups/algorithms-the-game/README.md

 | [oh my zsh](https://ohmyz.sh/) | invaluable tool for theming your terminal |
 | [spaceship theme](https://github.com/spaceship-prompt/spaceship-prompt) | My favorite oh my zsh theme for my terminal.<br><br> It shows your git status with an icon, the current folder you are inside, the node version of that folder, and the git branch you are pointing to. |
 | [iTerm2](https://iterm2.com/) | Upgrade your default MacOS Terminal app, for free. |

+## Social Links
+Connect with me on these platforms:
+- [LinkedIn](https://www.linkedin.com/in/jasontoups/) - where I get social
+- [Dev.to](https://dev.to/jasontoups) - where I write about algorithms
+- [CodePen](https://codepen.io/JasonToups) - where I host my algos, so you can play with them
+- [StackOverflow](https://stackoverflow.com/users/4761122/jason-toups) - where I stand on the shoulders of giants